8th March 2024

 What is a memorial tree?

-A memorial tree acts as a positive and life-affirming way of remembering a lost friend or family member.
 By having a name plaque attached (in our case, the plaque is made out of natural Welsh slate), you can ensure your friend or family member is remembered for years into the future, while also giving you and others somewhere to treasure their memory in peace and harmony with nature.

 What types of memorial trees can be planted at Tithe Green Natural Burial?